fanteastick/quartz-test/content/Quartz Cheatsheet.md

 ---
 date created: 2024-06-06T22:54
-date modified: 2025-04-01T16:30
+date modified: 2025-07-30T00:06
 ---
-## For copy-pasting
+## Git commands to update content

 ```
 git add content*; git status
 git commit -m "Content update"; git push
 ```

-## Syntax quirks specific to me to remember
+## Syntax quirks to remember

-Footnotes: put a `#` at the bottom of the page if you use one, to avoid footnotes being included in transcludes of the last heading.
+Footnotes: put a `#` at the bottom of the page if you use one, to avoid footnotes being included in a transclude of the last heading.
 Also instead of doing something numerical, use some uniquified text, like "oceans are beautiful"

-Titles: in files, folders, etc. Don't use hyphens because I have a lot of replacement logic in folder pages.
+Titles: in files, folders, etc. Don't use hyphens because I have a lot of simple text replacement logic in folder pages/deslugging.

-## Sync content changes
+## Sync changes to git

-%% ### TLDR %%

-Been doing this via VS Code GitHub extension.
-Very convenient but I just need to pull upstream changes every once in a while.
+The tutorial-provided way is to do `npx quartz sync`.
+Since I have made a bunch of changes to misc components, and I like having better control of what's being changed, I update my changes via VS Code GitHub extension.
+Very convenient because I just need to pull upstream changes every once in a while, and I can see the merge conflicts better.

-%% ### Recommended way

 ```
 git pull
 npx quartz sync
 ```

+ %%

 ### Alternative: with git reset